opture/generator-webpack-riotjs/README.md

 ### App structure
 The template adds quite a lot of code, it will be made optional to have all the demo code included later, but for now I use this code in the development of the template, so it will stay.
 There are a few things that you need to know:
-- To setup the router, just add your page-tags to the <pages>-element in index.html (The first one will be choosen if no specific route is given)
+- To setup the router, just add your page-tags to the ```<pages>```-element in public/index.html (The first page-element will be choosen if no specific route is given)
 - Use yo riot-element to add tags, it will include the boilerplate for the dispatcher.
 - Otherwise just hack away, build tags, require tags, and create awesome apps.